top of page

 Optimum Temperature of Samples.jpg

-Below, you can see the optimum storage temperatures for some blood tests.
+Above, you can see the optimum storage temperatures for some blood tests.
 As every biochemical has unique properties, enabling custom handling of samples offers great potential in preventing errors.

-sustaining the system
+Sustaining the system

 The location data crossmatched with the nurse’s schedule tells us which patient is being visited - which gives us the list of tests are being required from their doctor.
 Now that we know what type of test(s) are needed to be dealt with -let's say maybe it's a blood potassium test- the system can now alert the practitioner about this specific biochemical, as it's known to be particularly sensitive to environmental factors.
 If the patient has records associated with an increased risk of hemolysis, letting the nurse know beforehand can allow them to cautiously handle the situation for better results.